Better Bow Shoelace Knot

 Keep feeding the left (yellow) lace through until a loop emerges on the right side.

 Now, simply pull the loops to tighten the knot.
-Like my Ian's Secure Shoelace Knot, the whole twisted mess of the previous drawing will rearrange itself into a neat finished knot.
+The whole twisted mess of the previous drawing will rearrange itself into a neat finished knot.

 As an alternative, the right thumb can be used instead of the forefinger, as the extra thickness creates larger loops through which to feed the lace.
 Better still, wrap the loops around the tips of the thumb and two fingers that are holding the right loop.
 At Step (6), when the left (yellow) lace is fed through the loops, those fingertips can grab the lace and pull it through.